 and diverse interests of the faculty who teach them.
 Sophomore seminar

-courses for 2013-2014 cover topics from sports nutrition to public
+courses for 2014-2015 cover topics from women in science to public

 health, from sustainable ecology to Shakespeare.